oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 = Fluorescence mechanism of Cu(I) distinct from oxidation

-Several experiments were performed to probe the fluorescence mechanism and binding affinity of Cu(I) to roGFP2.
-Our focus here is to elucidate the distinct Cu(I) atomistic mechanism from the oxidized state.
-@fig-cu-fluorescence shows the fluorescence of roGFP2 under various conditions.
+Joel Rosenbaum performed in vitro assays of roGFP2 under H#sub[2]O#sub[2] (i.e., oxidation) and Cu(I) conditions by monitoring 528 nm emissions #todo("Check emission value") with scanning excitation wavelengths between 380 and 500 nm.
+Relative fluorescence with respect to #todo("How was this normalized?
+Check methods") is shown in @fig-cu-fluorescence.

 #figure(
     image("s1b.png", width: 3.5in),
     caption: [
-        Relative fluorescence (measured 528 nm emissions) of roGFP2 under reduced, oxidized, and Cu(I) conditions from 380 to 500 nm excitation scan.
+        Relative fluorescence of roGFP2 under reduced, oxidized, and Cu(I) conditions from 380 to 500 nm excitation scan.
         #todo("Check emission value?")
         Apo (i.e., reduced) roGFP2 exhibits typical bimodal absorption of A-band (excited at 400 nm) and B-band (excited at 488) peaks.
         Upon roGFP2 oxidation from 1 mM H#sub[2]O#sub[2], a shift in A- (increased) and B-band (decreased) absorption and subsequent 528 nm emission marks a corresponding change in neutral and anionic chromophore populations.